Strategic Resource Allocation Policy, Pricing

 Allocation of HPC Resources

-NSCC Singapore will consolidate the approved Call for Projects applications and prepare a Letter of Award to the Research Office.
-Upon receiving the Letter of Award, the Research Offices will respond to NSCC Singapore if they accept or reject the award, and subsequently communicate to their respective PIs.
+NSCC will consolidate the approved Call for Projects applications and prepare a Letter of Award to the Research Office.
+Upon receiving the Letter of Award, the Research Offices will respond to NSCC with their acceptance or rejection of the award and subsequently communicate the outcome to their respective PIs.

-Unsuccessful applicants will be notified by email by NSCC Singapore.
+Unsuccessful applicants will be notified by email by NSCC.

 Approved projects will be allocated 100% of their requested resources throughout their projects’ duration.

-Upon receiving the HPC resource allocation award, Research Offices are required to respond to NSCC Singapore to indicate whether they accept or reject the award.
+Upon receiving the HPC resource allocation award, Research Offices are required to respond to NSCC with their acceptance or rejection of the award.

-Due to the extremely high demand for HPC resources, NSCC Singapore will not be able to meet all the HPC resource requirements from the project applications.
+Due to the high demand for HPC resources, NSCC will not be able to meet all the HPC resource requirements from the project applications.

 Pricing and HPC Compute Budget